-Steps to Design an Excellent Beer Menu
+How to Design an Excellent Beer Menu (4 Steps)

 A pub, bar, party, lounge, tavern, or club’s success or failure will be tied to its cocktail or beer menu.
 In designing your menu, you should consider some very important factors such as the theme of the venue, the location, the kind of customers your pub services and more.
 Following these steps can help you create a great menu no matter the type of pub or style of venue:

-1. Use appropriate titles: There instances when a menu would call for simple clarity when it comes to the beer.
+There instances when a menu would call for simple clarity when it comes to the beer.
 The selection tends to be long sometimes and customers usually have their affinities for their favorite brand or flavor, so having a straightforward layout with sections that are specific to the titles are important.
 Additionally, customers may be looking for something new, albeit something that would surprise them.
 Show them how creative your bartender can be with playful names like Summer Dream or The Godfather.

-2. Choose your items well: Designing a restaurant menu can be overwhelming because you have to think about the best dishes and beer drinks that you can offer and consider which ones you should skip.
+Designing a restaurant menu can be overwhelming because you have to think about the best dishes and beer drinks that you can offer and consider which ones you should skip.
 The ideal pub or beer lounge always seek to offer a unique mix of new and old time favorites.
 It also has the right or special beer to maintain profits and can be easily reproduced by request at the bar during a busy night, band gig, or a match on the telly.

-3. Price your items: Knowing the correct cost for your beer menu items is important to make it as profitable as possible.
+Knowing the correct cost for your beer menu items is important to make it as profitable as possible.
 The cost of the drinks refer to the menu price of the certain beer versus the cost of the ingredients or mix used to prepare the beer which means the price you pay for the drinks will decide how much you need to charge for them.

-4. Hire an expert to help design and promote the menu: There are venues, bars, restaurants and different events that will benefit greatly from following this trend in the beer and cocktail industry.
+There are venues, bars, restaurants and different events that will benefit greatly from following this trend in the beer and cocktail industry.
 The modern bartender’s role has changed in recent years so much so that the job is a close call to that of an artisan or sommelier as opposed to just being your average Saturday night beer jockey.
 Hire a head bartender with the drive and the talent to draw customers and increase sales and allow him to lend his experience and expertise to the menu’s design.

 Tips In Designing a Beer Menu